richo/groundstation/PROTOCOL.md

 * Nodes will bind to a UDP socket, and a TCP port on $PORT.
 * Nodes will periodically broadcast to any peers listening on UDP.
-* A node recieving a UDP broadcast will first check it's existing received connection pool, before immediately connecting to the broadcasting party to arrange an exchange of data.
+* A node recieving a UDP broadcast will first check its existing received connection pool, before immediately connecting to the broadcasting party to arrange an exchange of data.